-Aircraft Hangar in Orvieto, Italy designed by Nervi, circa 1936
+Aircraft Hangar in Orvieto, Italy designed by Nervi, circa 1939

-As a young engineering student, I had dreams and aspirations of a long career designing cool looking structures like those that Nevi had designed.
+As a young engineering student, I had dreams and aspirations of a long career collaborating with visionary architects to design cool looking structures like those that Nevi had designed.
 Then, just about the time that I graduated in 1977 and started practicing, a tragic thing happened to the world of architecture - they called it Post-Modernism.

 Post-Modern architecture changed everything.
-It seemed as if practically overnight, all the rules had changed.
+It seemed as if, practically overnight, all the rules had changed.
 Architecturally exposed structures were no longer in vogue.
-Form follows function was discarded without a tear.
+Form Follows Function was discarded without a tear.
 Architects no longer collaborated with engineers on design.
-The structure was now to be concealed behind the veil of architectural ornamentation.
+The structure was now to be concealed behind the veil of architectural sculpture and ornamentation.
 The structural engineer's job was to make the architect's vision work - whatever it took.
-The structural engineer was to be seen but not heard and his structures were not to be seen at all.
+The engineer was to be seen but not heard and his structures were not to be seen at all.
 This presented a rather disturbing state of affairs.